Silve2/Person_detection_RTSP_ReolinkCAM/README.md

 ## Configuration
 1. YOLOv10 Model: Ensure you have the best.pt weights file for the YOLOv10 model.
+   This is model trained with my date.
 You can train the model on your own data or download a pre-trained model.
-2. RTSP URL: Insert your camera's RTSP URL into the code.
+3. RTSP URL: Insert your camera's RTSP URL into the code.

 ## Training YOLOv10